google-marketing-solutions/vigenair/README.md

 ## How Vigenair works

 Vigenair's frontend is an Angular Progressive Web App (PWA) hosted on Google Apps Script and accessible via a [web app deployment](https://developers.google.com/apps-script/guides/web).
-As with all Google Workspace apps, users must authenticate with a Google account in order to use the Vigenair web app.
+Users must authenticate with a Google account in order to use the Vigenair web app.
 Backend services are hosted on [Cloud Functions 2nd gen](https://cloud.google.com/functions/docs/concepts/version-comparison), and are triggered via Cloud Storage (GCS).
 Decoupling the UI and core services via GCS significantly reduces authentication overhead and effectively implements separation of concerns between the frontend and backend layers.

 Vigenair uses Gemini on Vertex AI to *holistically* understand and analyse the content and storyline of a Video Ad, **automatically** splitting it into *coherent* audio/video segments that are then used to generate different shorter variants and Ad formats.
 Vigenair analyses the spoken dialogue in a video (if present), the visually changing shots, on-screen entities such as any identified logos and/or text, and background music and effects.
 It then uses all of this information to combine sections of the video together that are *coherent*; segments that won't be cut mid-dialogue nor mid-scene, and that are semantically and contextually related to one another.
 These coherent A/V segments serve as the building blocks for both GenAI and user-driven recombination.